Summer is here, but Britain is just as unpredictably rainy, chilly and grey as ever, with only the occasional burst of sunshine.

 Love The Holiday?
 Ever wondered what it would be like to live in someone else’s house for a while?

-You could travel across the world for free accommodation as a house sitter, offering peace of mind to families jetting off on holiday by looking after their house (and often their pets, too).
+You could get paid to travel across the world on free accommodation as a house sitter, offering peace of mind to families jetting off on holiday by looking after their house (and often their pets, too).

 So long as you’re relatively clean, tidy, conscientious and do the job properly, you can spend your whole summer living it up anywhere in the world.